standstaff/docs2/_en/dep/nmod-desc.md

 if the main part of a name has multiple parts such that there are at least two plausible heads, [flat]() is the appropriate choice, as is the case with the main parts of a personal name.

-Non-numeric regnal and generational suffixes are also `nmod:desc` (but see [Numbered Entities](#numbered-entities) below):
+Non-numeric generational suffixes are also `nmod:desc` (but see [Numbered Entities](#numbered-entities) below):

 ~~~ sdparse